Lobo (TV series): Ratings

-The show premiered on January 28, 2008 with a rating of 26.4%.
+The show premiered on January 28, 2008, with a rating of 27.7%.
 This registered a higher pilot reception compared to Palos and Kung Fu Kids in Mega Manila ratings.
 The series finale got the high ratings of 33.4% (together with The Singing Bee, which garnered 33.2% in the nationwide ratings game according to the NUTAM (Nationwide Urban TV Audience Measurement) conducted by AGB Nielsen.
 Its average rating was 32%, ranked 8th for the year 2008, in AGB Nielsen NUTAM survey.

 Theme song

 Lobo's theme song, Ikaw Ang Aking Pangarap (literal English translation: "You Are My Dream" or "You Are My Desire"), was composed by Ogie Alcasid and was originally sung by Martin Nievera.
 Halfway through the season, a duet version of the song, performed by Martin Nievera and Raki Vega, was introduced.

-Awards and Recognitions
+Awards and recognitions

 International release

+The series aired in Kenya as She Wolf on Citizen TV in 2010.

 According to ABS-CBN International Sales & Distribution, the series will soon be shown in different countries in Asia with the English title of She Wolf: The Last Sentinel.
 ABS-CBN Teleseryes penetrate TV landscape in other countries as it was also set to be aired in Thailand television.
 The series re-aired again on Jeepney TV starting March 11, 2013.